shahrul-amin/KAU-Hospital-System-Testing/README.md

 # KAUHospitalSystem

-KAUHospitalSystem is a simple Java console application designed to manage a hospital system.
-It allows the user to add and display information about rooms, doctors, nurses, patients, and medicines.
+KAUHospitalSystem is simulation software designed to simulate hospital functionality.
+It allows the registration of rooms, doctors, nurses, and patients in the system.
+The system allocates rooms, doctors, and medicines to patients, and generates billing reports for each patient.
+The original version of the system reads all data from a given input file (`input.txt`) and generates results and reports in an output file (`Output.txt`).

+## Project Changes for Testing Purposes

+For the purpose of testing, the system has been modified to include menu features.
+This allows for interactive testing and debugging of various functionalities through a console menu interface.
+The testing version provides the following menu:

 ## Features